spooozy/pet-phone-book/CONTRIBUTING.md

     - `<issue-number>` - number of the corresponding issue we're working on;
     - `<name-of-the-branch>` - description related to the title of the task.
 The description must describe the task that is being worked on in the current branch.
 1. Work on the task and implement required changes.
-1. We add the files that we want to offer to the pull request.
+1. Files to include in the pull request are specified using the command.
 The file name is specified instead of the <file> parameter.
     ```bash
     git add <file>
     ```